 St-Gelais moved into senior competition fulltime in 2009-10 after great success as a junior.
 At the 2007 Canada Winter Games she won four gold and one silver medal.
 In 2009 she won 500m gold at the world junior championships and was named Speed Skating Canada’s Rising Star for short track.
 St-Gelais is one of the world’s best 500m skaters.
 She won bronze at the 2010 World Championships.
 In 2010-11 she won the overall World Cup title in the distance after winning all five of her 500m World Cup starts.

-Getting into the Sport: Started speed skating at age 10 when her neighbour who was the president of the local club asked her and her siblings if they wanted to join… The club had been losing members and there were four kids in the house who needed something to do… Outside Interests: Studied humanities at Cégep Collège de Maisonneuve in Montreal … Ambassador for the Children’s Wish Foundation… Loves watching movies either at home or at the cinema… Odds and Ends: Sporting idols include Canadian hurdler Perdita Felicien and American distance runner Steve Prefontaine… Motto: Have fun.
-Smile when it rains… Loves emotional moments at the Olympic Games, such as Joannie Rochette performing after the death of her mother or Jon Montgomery drinking the pitcher of beer in Whistler… Has a necklace that her grandmother gave her as a good luck charm… Collects pins when she travels for her mother’s collection…
+Getting into the Sport: Started speed skating at age 10 when her neighbour who was the president of the local club asked her and her siblings if they wanted to join… The club had been losing members and there were four kids in the house who needed something to do… Outside Interests: Studied humanities at Cégep Collège de Maisonneuve in Montreal… Loves watching movies either at home or at the cinema and getting away to her family’s cabin in the woods… Odds and Ends: Sporting idols include Canadian hurdler Perdita Felicien and American distance runner Steve Prefontaine… Motto: Have fun.
+Smile when it rains… Loves emotional moments at the Olympic Games, such as Joannie Rochette performing after the death of her mother or Jon Montgomery drinking the pitcher of beer in Whistler… Still gets goosebumps thinking about walking into the Opening Ceremony at Vancouver 2010… Has a necklace that her grandmother gave her as a good luck charm… Collects pins when she travels for her mother’s collection…

 |2010 Vancouver||Speed Skating - Short Track||500m - Women||Silver|